ifs-ke/imanifinancialservices-guru/README.md

 - **Financial Statements:** View Cash Flow and Net Worth statements based on your data and selected date ranges.
 Edit Assets and Other Liabilities directly.
 Includes a Budget Variance report based on the selected period.
 - **Budgeting:** Create and manage budgets item by item (Income, Recurring/One-Time Expenses, Goals, Debt Allocation).
 - **Weekly Review:** Review transactions week by week, add comments to specific transactions, and maintain a weekly financial journal.
 Includes collaboration features (sharing reviews).
-- **Authentication:** Secure user authentication powered by Clerk.
+- **Authentication:** Secure user authentication powered by Clerk (can be disabled for development using `NEXT_PUBLIC_MOCK_USER_ID`).
-- **Data Persistence & Sync:** Data is cached locally in Session Storage using Zustand persist middleware and synced securely to MongoDB for authenticated users.
+- **Data Persistence & Sync:** Data is cached locally in Session Storage using Zustand persist middleware and synced securely to MongoDB for authenticated users (or mock user).
 Includes data integrity checks with SHA-256 hashing.
 - **Dark/Light Mode:** Theme toggle for user preference.
 - **Responsive Design:** Adapts to different screen sizes.
 - **Notifications:** In-app notifications for budget alerts, collaboration updates, and application info.